pedresp/CenteredMenus/README.md

 #### Return value

-- Index of the option selected
+- Index of the option selected or -1 in case no option was selected

 ### Examples